 Locks the pattern to the brushdab.

 Allows you to affect the mix of the Source color with Sensors.
 It will work with Plain Color and Gradient as source.
 If Plain Color is selected as source, it will mix between foreground and background colors selected in color picker.
 If Gradient is selected, it chooses a point on the gradient to use as painting color according to the sensors selected.

 - Flow map

-- The above example uses a Krita painted flowmap in the 3d program Blender. a brush was set to source Gradient and Mix:Drawing angle.
-The gradient in question contained the 360° for normal map colours.
+The above example uses a Krita painted flowmap in the 3D program Blender.
+A brush was set toand .
+The gradient in question contained the 360° for normal map colors.
 Flow maps are used in several Shaders, such as brushed metal, hair and certain river-shaders.

-Exactly the same as using Source:Gradient with Mix, but only available for the Color Smudge Brush.
+Exactly the same as using Mix, but only available for the Color Smudge Brush.with